Stock market GST: Investors add Rs 63,68,43,60,00,000 in 30 mins as Sensex rises 1150 pts - BusinessToday

-Stock market, GST reforms: Indian investors went richer by over 6.36,184.36 crore during the first 30 mins of trade at Dalal Street on Monday.
+Stock market, GST reforms: Indian investors went richer by over Rs 6,36,184.36 crore during the first 30 mins of trade at Dalal Street on Monday.
 The market capitalization of all BSE-listed companies companies jumped to Rs 4,52,13,816.70 crore on Monday, compared to its close at Rs 4,45,77,632.34 on Thursday, thanks to a slew of positive domestic and global cues.

 GST reforms announced by the Prime Minister Narendra Modi on Friday, August 15 as a mega 'Diwali Gift' pumped the consumption-led counters.
 Along with this, S&P Global upgraded India's rating after 18 years, adding to the optimism.
 Besides this, the benign tone of the US President Donald Trump also pushed the local equities.